balugp/git-demo/README.md

 # Demo Git Repository
-This is  python learning project
+This is  python learning project.